Steep Rise in Bankruptcy Cases

 If the debtor is highly likely to be insolvent, it can also be subject to reorganisation proceedings under the law.

-In voluntary proceedings, a debtor has to adequately prove its insolvency by submitting to the court an audit, or other equivalent documents, showing that the debtor’s assets are not enough, or are unlikely to be enough, to cover all its debts.
+In voluntary proceedings, a debtor has to adequately prove its insolvency by submitting an audit or other equivalent documents to the court, showing that the debtor’s assets are not enough, or are unlikely to be enough, to cover all its debts.

-In involuntary proceedings, a creditor must prove the fact that the debtor cannot pay debts owed to the creditor when they fall due.
+In involuntary proceedings, a creditor must prove that the debtor cannot pay debts owed to the creditor when they fall due.